Hairtrigger-Bunnies/CLI-Bangazon/README.md

 1. To choose an Active Customer the user must first choose Option #2 from the menu.
 2. After option 2 is selected.
 The User will then choose an Active Customer.

+## 3. Add Payment Option
+1. To add a payment option to the customer account, first you must select option 1 or 2 two create a customer or select an active customer.
+2. Once customer option is selected, enter in option 3 to be taken to the payment options.
+3. You'll first be prompted to enter in which type of payment card you wish to have on file (Visa, Amex, Mastercard, etc.).
+Type in one option and hit enter.
+4. Then, you will enter in the card number associated with the type of credit/debit card you want to store.
+5. Hitting enter saves the payment information to the user account and can be used for future order completions.

 ## 4. Add Products To Sell
 1. To add products to sell the user must first choose Option #2 to and choose a active customer.
 2. After option 2 is selected.
 The User will then be prompted to fill in the Product Information.